xero/boxart/README.md

 video game emulator box art collection for arcade, portable, and home consoles. the multi-image mix includes wheel art (marquee or title logo), screenshot, 3d box, and cartridge or console. the layouts adapts for portrait and landscape boxes. currently only 640x480 devices w/a 300px text offset are supported.
 1x1 mixes are planned.

-> [!INFO]
+> [!TIP]
-> the repo contains both fully rendered images and rom scraper configs for diy use
+> the repo contains both fully rendered images and rom scraper configs for diy use.

 ## previews